Selina Stewart, PhD (Cornell University), BA Hons summa cum laude (Concordia University, Montreal)

-My research is primarily focused on various intersections of poetry and science in the ancient world.
+My research is primarily focused on various intersections of science & poetry in the ancient world.
 Current projects include a book in preparation on Ancient Greek colour terms and chapter contributions and articles on Hellenistic poetics, ancient astronomy, decipherment and ancient optics and theories of visual perception.
-I have published articles on ancient and Hellenistic epic, lyric, epigram and elegiac poetry, the poetics of colour terminology, acrostics, divination and astrology in Rome, and poetry and astronomy.
-Beyond specialization in Greek and Latin I have a background in Indo-European Historical Linguistics (Hittite, Vedic and Classical Sanskrit, early Germanic, Celtic and Slavic languages, historical phonology) and have researched and taught in Linguistics as well as Classics departments in Canada and the U.S.
+I have published articles on ancient and Hellenistic epic, lyric, epigram and elegiac poetry, the poetics of colour terminology, Greek & Latin acrostics, divination & astrology in Rome, and poetry & astronomy.
+Beyond specialization in Greek & Latin I have a background in Comparative Indo-European & Semitic Historical Linguistics (Hittite; Vedic & Classical Sanskrit; Early Germanic, Celtic & Slavic; Old Assyrian & Babylonian texts; historical phonology) and have researched and taught in Linguistics as well as Classics departments in Canada and the U.S.

 Examination of the nature of pre-Christian religious practices in antiquity.

-A continuation of LATIN 101.
-Prerequisite: LATIN 101 or consent of Department.
-Not open to students with credit in LATIN 103.
+Review of grammar, reading of Greek texts; translation of simple sentences from English into Greek.
+Prerequisite: GREEK 102 or consent of Department.
+Not open to students with credit in GREEK 301

 Other - Cécile E. Mactaggart Travel Award for Narrative Writing (“A Hallowe’en Meditation”), 2014